How To Budget a Retail Business in 6 Steps (+ Free Templates)

 Step 3: Write a Sales Budget to Predict Revenue

 A sales budget refers to your annual estimated sales broken down by month and day, and it is used to predict your overall sales revenue for the year.
-Your sales budget is arguably the most crucial part of creating your overall budget as it determines your general spending limits.
+Your sales budget is arguably the most crucial part of creating your overall budget as it determines projected profits and, by extension, your spending limits.

-Factor in things like sale days and weekends when creating your sales budget so that you don’t set your numbers too high or low and skew your budget.
+Factor in things like promotion days and the day of the week when creating your sales budget so you don’t set your numbers too high or low and skew your budget.

 You can take many strategies when creating your sales budget, whether that be increasing your margins, sticking to a budget, or maximizing your promotions.
-Ultimately, your approach to setting sales goals should take into account all the data you collected in step one.
+Ultimately, your approach to setting sales goals should take into account all the data you collected in step one, as well as the plans you made in step two.

 In addition to the data you gathered, there are two major things you should consider: